What to Write in a Journal When You Don't Know Where to Start

 What should I write about in a journal?

 Write about what is actually occupying your attention — not what you think should be worth journalling about.
 The most useful starting question is: what is on my mind right now that I haven't said out loud?
-This generates specific, honest content that is more useful to process than abstract reflection.
-If nothing comes immediately, use a prompt: what am I avoiding this week, or what happened today that I haven't fully registered yet.
+This generates specific, honest content that is more useful to work through than abstract reflection.
+If nothing comes immediately, use a prompt — what am I avoiding this week, or what happened today that I haven't fully registered yet.

 What do you write in a journal when you're sad?